hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

   Output only.
 The port number of the exposed readonly redis endpoint.
 Standard tier only.
   Write requests should target 'port'.

+<a name="nested_maintenance_schedule"></a>The `maintenance_schedule` block contains:

+* `start_time` -
+  (Output)
+  Output only.
+The start time of any upcoming scheduled maintenance for this instance.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

+* `end_time` -
+  (Output)
+  Output only.
+The end time of any upcoming scheduled maintenance for this instance.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

+* `schedule_deadline_time` -
+  (Output)
+  Output only.
+The deadline that the maintenance schedule start time can not go beyond, including reschedule.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

 <a name="nested_server_ca_certs"></a>The `server_ca_certs` block contains: